PiwikPRO/PPMS-PublicDocs/js_api/javascript.rst

 Parameters
 ##########

-account-address (string, required) // Account address in Piwik PRO.
+* account-address (string, required) // Account address in Piwik PRO.
 Example: \https://example.piwik.pro/

-site-id (string, required) // Your site or app ID in Piwik PRO where you want to send data.
+* site-id (string, required) // Your site or app ID in Piwik PRO where you want to send data.
 Where to find it?

 Return value
 ############

 An object with account details in Piwik PRO.

-Format:

-Type:

 Examples
 ########